 With operations in several countries, Orthex is subject to a variety of laws and regulations, and potential violations of such laws and regulations could have an adverse effect on Orthex.
 Orthex must comply with laws and regulations enacted at both the national and EU level concerning its operations in relation to matters including health, safety, consumer protection and marketing, general product safety, environment, employment, competition, company law, data protection, international trade, and taxation in all countries in which Orthex pursues business.
-Failure to comply with applicable laws and regulations may cause Orthex is poportunities and harm Orthex's reputation.
+Failure to comply with applicable laws and regulations may cause Orthex financial losses, undermine Orthex's business opportunities and harm Orthex's reputation.